mgamota2/PicoW/Water Sensor/README.md

 email using SMTP.
 There is also a voltage divider connected to the ADC to read battery level if being powered with a battery, an alert is sent when battery is low.

 ## Files Overview
-The Code folder contains the MicroPython firmware.
+The Code directory contains the MicroPython firmware.

 main.py : Reads ADC values to determine if there is a leak/low battery

 umail.py : 3rd party library used to send email alert

+### PCB Files
+The WaterSensor directory contains the KiCAD project files for the main board which has the buzzer, Raspberry Pi Pico W, etc.

+The WaterSensorTraces directory contains the KiCAD project files for the sensor itself